Praise be to Allah.

 Turn your head to both of your sides, starting from the right, such that your cheek can be seen by anyone behind you, and say

 Peace and Allah’s mercy be upon you

-Each Terawih prayer consists of two raka’at.
-If you are intending to pray 8 raka'at of Terawih prayer, do 4 sets of 2 raka'at.
-If you are intending to do 20 raka'at of Terawih prayer, do 10 sets of Terawih Prayer.
+Each terawih prayer consists of two raka’at.
+If you intend to pray 8 raka'at of terawih prayer, do 4 sets of 2 raka'at.
+If you intend to do 20 raka'at of terawih prayer, do 10 sets of terawih Prayer.

 Witr prayer should be performed in an odd number of raka'at and is usually done in 3 raka'at.
-This is done by performing 2 raka’at of the same steps mentioned with the Salam, and then followed by 1 raka’at with the Salam to complete the 3 raka’at of Witr prayer.
-The maximum number of raka’at for the sunnah Witr prayer is 11 raka’at.
+This is done by performing two raka’at of the same steps mentioned with the salam, and then followed by one raka’at with the salam to complete the three raka’at of the Witr prayer.
+The maximum number of raka’at for the sunnah witr prayer is 11 raka’at.

-There are supplications that are often read in mosques after every Terawih prayer.
-However, if you do not read them, it does not invalidate the fast.
-Nonetheless, reciting them is definitely encouraged, especially in light of this current pandemic.
-(Read Page 36 of Contemporary Irsyad Series - Ramadan edition (English))
+There are supplications that are often read in mosques after every terawih prayer.
+However, if you do not read them, it does not invalidate the prayer.
+Nonetheless, reciting them is definitely encouraged.
+(Read Page 36 of Contemporary Irsyad Series - Ramadan edition)

-May this step-by-step guide on how to perform the Terawih prayer benefit us.
-May this Ramadan be a more meaningful one.
-May Allah s.w.t. accept our humble deeds.
+May this step-by-step guide on how to perform the terawih prayer benefit us.
+May this Ramadan be a more meaningful one, and may Allah s.w.t. accept our humble deeds.
 Ameen.

 There are many benefits of praying in a congregation.
-To get your Terawih questions answered, Ustaz Irwan Hadi from Office of the Mufti together with Ms Marina Yusoff and her family shares how you can do your Terawih prayer at home:
+To get your terawih questions answered, Ustaz Irwan Hadi, together with Ms Marina Yusoff and her family, share how you can do your terawih prayer at home: